 So if you’ve got your dietary ducks in order, then worry about using the proper natural toothpaste.
 But, if the diet isn’t right, no toothpaste, natural or not, will help resolve the situation.

-Before I give the recipe for Kristin’s natural toothpaste, here is a brief summary of the changes she made to her son’s diet in order to arrest and heal his cavities.
+Here is a brief summary of the changes Kristin made to her son’s diet in order to stop the decay and initiate the remineralization process.

 In Kristin’s own words: